ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : int = 21
 ```

-A local definition may shadow any previous definition.
+By redefining a name to create a new binding, you've created a [*shadow*](https://en.wikipedia.org/wiki/Variable_shadowing).
+The second definition *shadows* the first, so a local definition may shadow any previous definition.
 Inner shadowing is limited to the local definition's scope.
 Therefore, anything written after will still take the previous definition, as shown above.
 Here, the value of `i` hasn't changed.
 It's still `21`, as defined in the first expression.
 The second expression binds `i` locally, inside `i * 2`, not globally.

 A name-value pair in a local expression *shadows* a binding with the same name in the global environment.
 In other words, the local binding temporarily hides the global one, making it inaccessible, but it doesn't change it.